Central sleep apnea

 Cheyne-Stokes breathing is characterized by a gradual increase and then decrease in breathing effort and airflow.
 During the weakest breathing effort, a total lack of airflow (central sleep apnea) can occur.

-Drug-induced apnea.
-Taking certain medications such as opioids — including morphine (Ms Contin, Kadian, others), oxycodone (Roxicodone, Oxycontin, others) or codeine — may cause your breathing to become irregular, to increase and decrease in a regular pattern, or to temporarily stop completely.
+- Drug-induced apnea.
+Taking certain medications such as opioids — including morphine (MS Contin, Kadian, others), oxycodone (Roxicodone, Oxycontin, others) or codeine — can cause your breathing to become irregular, to increase and decrease in a regular pattern, or to temporarily stop completely.

-High-altitude periodic breathing.
-A Cheyne-Stokes breathing pattern may occur if you're exposed to a very high altitude.
+- High-altitude periodic breathing.
+A Cheyne-Stokes breathing pattern can occur if you're at a very high altitude.
 The change in oxygen at this altitude is the reason for the alternating rapid breathing (hyperventilation) and underbreathing.

-Idiopathic (primary) central sleep apnea.
-The cause of this uncommon type of central sleep apnea isn't known.
+- Idiopathic (primary) central sleep apnea.
+The cause of this uncommon type of central sleep apnea is unknown.

 Certain factors put you at increased risk of central sleep apnea:

-Age.
-Central sleep apnea is more common among older adults, especially adults older than age 65, possibly because they may have other medical conditions or sleep patterns that are more likely to cause central sleep apnea.
+- Age.
+Central sleep apnea is more common among older adults, especially those older than age 60.
+This could be because people older than 60 are likely to have other medical conditions or sleep patterns that are linked to central sleep apnea.

-High altitude.
+- High altitude.
 Sleeping at an altitude higher than you're accustomed to may increase your risk of sleep apnea.
-High-altitude sleep apnea is no longer a problem a few weeks after returning to a lower altitude.
+High-altitude sleep apnea resolves a few weeks after returning to a lower altitude.